Athugið að upplýsingar um umsóknar- og inntökuferli á alþjóðlegum meistaranámsbrautum eru eingöngu á ensku.

 Applicants for the Master of Architecture must write a short explanation about their decision to apply for this specific programme, and this place, Iceland, and how they see the programme's emphasis tie in with their aims towards a future professional role as architects.
 The Statement should be written in English.

-Applicants must submit a CV of relevant education and professional experience, language proficiency, and general information about the applicant.
+Applicants must submit a CV of relevant education and professional experience, language proficiency and general information about the applicant.
 The CV should be written in English.

 Applicants for the Master of Architecture must gather prime examples of their work into a digital portfolio, which they submit with their formal application.
-This can include a PDF document or links to external websites, videos, audio, images etc. The submitted work should reflect the applicant's character, shed light on main interests, demonstrate skills and competencies, and make it accessible to comprehensively read the applicant's ability for original creation and communication of ideas.
+This can include a PDF document or links to external websites, videos, audio, images etc. The submitted work should reflect the applicant's character, shed light on main interests, demonstrate skills and competences, and make it accessible to comprehensively read the applicant's ability for original creation and communication of ideas.